 - Excellence: we will pursue excellence in processes, people, and procedures.

 The concept behind Meridian was developed by Wes Mason, the President and founder of the company.
-With over twelve years of experience in behavioral health, Wes has worked for many large private and publically traded behavioral health care systems in both operation and executive management positions.
+With over twelve years of executive experience in behavioral health, Wes has worked for many large private and publicly traded behavioral health care systems in both operation and executive management positions.
 Wes’ motivation and inspiration for the creation of Meridian primarily comes from his late father who spent his career as a psychologist helping others.
 Wes’ father taught him three lessons to live by:

 - Human Responsibility - All individuals make mistakes and deserve a Second Chance.
 If you are in a position to help others it is your human responsibility to do so in a compassionate manner.